hitt

 [!NOTE] The

-executable must be available in your path for the plugin to work.
+hittexecutable must be available in your path for the plugin to work.

-, which can be bound to a keymap like this:
+The plugin exposes a single command :HittSendRequest, which can be bound to a keymap like this:

 window_width